Miserlou/live_json/README.md

 end
 ```

 In your JS console `window.dataviz` will now hold the updated data for this example.
+Also note that `dataviz` is just an example - you can call it whatever you want the object to be called, and you can have multiple objects on the same page.

 Each init/patch also emits a global event, which you can listen to with: